Cleveland Guardians: 1995–1996: First AL pennant since 1954

-1997: One inning away
+1997: Two outs away

 In 1997, Cleveland started slow but finished with an 86–75 record.
 Taking their third consecutive AL Central title, the Indians defeated the New York Yankees in the Division Series, 3–2.
 After defeating the Baltimore Orioles in the ALCS, Cleveland went on to face the Florida Marlins in the World Series that featured the coldest game in World Series history.
 With the series tied after Game 6, the Indians went into the ninth inning of Game Seven with a 2–1 lead, but closer José Mesa allowed the Marlins to tie the game.
 In the eleventh inning, Édgar Rentería drove in the winning run giving the Marlins their first championship.
 Cleveland became the first team to lose the World Series after carrying the lead into the ninth inning of the seventh game.

 1998–2001

 In 1998, the Indians made the postseason for the fourth straight year.
 After defeating the wild-card Boston Red Sox 3–1 in the Division Series, Cleveland lost the 1998 ALCS in six games to the New York Yankees, who had come into the postseason with a then-AL record 114 wins in the regular season.

 For the 1999 season, Cleveland added relief pitcher Ricardo Rincón and second baseman Roberto Alomar, brother of catcher Sandy Alomar Jr., and won the Central Division title for the fifth consecutive year.
 The team scored 1,009 runs, becoming the first (and to date only) team since the 1950 Boston Red Sox to score more than 1,000 runs in a season.
 This time, Cleveland did not make it past the first round, losing the Division Series to the Red Sox, despite taking a 2–0 lead in the series.
 In game three, Indians starter Dave Burba went down with an injury in the 4th inning.
 Four pitchers, including presumed game four starter Jaret Wright, surrendered nine runs in relief.
 Without a long reliever or emergency starter on the playoff roster, Hargrove started both Bartolo Colón and Charles Nagy in games four and five on only three days rest.
 The Indians lost game four 23–7 and game five 12–8.
 Four days later, Hargrove was dismissed as manager.